Utah Administrative Code

 B. Transportation eligibility for elementary students (K-6) and secondary students (7-12) is determined in accordance with the mileage from home specified in Section 53A-17a-127(1) and (2) to the school attended by assignment of the local board.

-D. Students who attend school for at least one-half day at an alternate location are expected to walk distances up to 1 and one half miles.
+D. Students who attend school for at least one-half day at a location other than the local board designated school are expected to walk distances up to 1 and one half miles.

 E. A school district that implements double sessions as an alternative to new building construction may transport, one-way to or from school, with Board approval, affected elementary students residing less than one and one- half miles from school, if the local board determines the transportation would improve safety affected by darkness or other hazardous conditions.